 Dermal Fillers | Cosmetic Injectable Sydney

-In contrast to Botox, dermal fillers do not act on the muscle.
+In contrast to Botulinum toxin, dermal fillers do not act on the muscle.
 They are structurally similar to collagen and as such act by adding volume to certain areas on the face.
 In the hands of an experienced practitioner, dermal fillers are injected to either decrease the appearance/depth of wrinkles or increase the size of certain facial structures.

-As a general guideline, Botox is primarily used in the upper face, eyes and above, and dermal fillers are primarily used in the lower face.
+As a general guideline, Botulinum toxin is primarily used in the upper face, eyes and above, and dermal fillers are primarily used in the lower face.
 There are, however, certainly exceptions to this guideline.
-For example, Botox can be used to decrease the appearance of smoker lines on the upper lip or the amount of upper gums that show when smiling, often called a gummy smile.
+For example, Botulinum toxin can be used to decrease the appearance of smoker lines on the upper lip or the amount of upper gums that show when smiling, often called a gummy smile.
 It can be used to decrease the size of the jaw or a pebbled appearance of the chin.
 It can even be used to decrease the appearance of vertical bands on the neck.
 Alternatively, dermal fillers can be used to fill in deep wrinkles on the upper face like frown lines, crows feet or, if very deep, the horizontal lines on the forehead.